elena218-boop/Landing-Page3/backend-architecture.md

 ## Purpose

-This document describes the internal architecture of the Tutorflix Application Server.
+This document defines the internal architecture of the Tutorflix Application Server.

-The backend is responsible for executing all business logic, enforcing authorization, validating requests, orchestrating integrations, and managing communication with the database and external services.
+The backend serves as the central execution engine of the platform.
+It is responsible for processing business logic, enforcing authorization, managing integrations, coordinating workflows, and interacting with the database.

-Tutorflix follows a **Modular Layered Architecture**, where each business domain is implemented as an independent module while sharing common infrastructure.
+Tutorflix follows a **Modular Monolith Architecture** organized around business domains.
+Each domain encapsulates its own APIs, business rules, validation, and data access while sharing common infrastructure.

 ---

 # Architecture Style

-The backend follows:
+The backend is designed using the following architectural patterns:

 - Modular Monolith
 - Layered Architecture
-- RESTful API
-- Domain-Oriented Design
+- Domain-Oriented Modules
 - Repository Pattern
+- REST API
+- Stateless Request Processing
-- Dependency Injection (Future)
+- Dependency Injection Ready
-- Stateless Services
+- Shared Infrastructure Layer

 ---